johnathonroach/vagrant-drupal7/README.md

 > mysql -uroot -proot drupal_dev < your_dump_file.sql

-I am working on an automaitc solutions but this one is giving me some fits.
-Will have a fix for that soon.
+I am working on an automaitc solution.
+Will have that out soon.

 ##Some details about my setup: